-Sparks Marina Park is one of the biggest and most well known parks in Sparks, Nevada.
+Sparks Marina Park is one of the biggest and most well-known parks in Sparks, Nevada.
 The park provides a wide variety of recreational opportunities to residents of Sparks and the entire Truckee Meadows region.
-The center piece of the park is 77 acre Sparks Marina Lake, providing one of the best public swimming holes in the area during the hot summer months.
+The centerpiece of the park is the 77 acre Sparks Marina Lake, providing one of the best public swimming holes in the area during the hot summer months.
 The entire park is 81 acres.

 - Two beaches

 - Public fishing pier